lukaM19/CompSci308_Breakout_LukaMdivani/doc/DESIGN.md

 to my original approach which would have made things easier and the code would have better quality.I did not get enough time to execute these changes.

+I also forgot to make a cheat key for powerup spwaning on request, but this should be an easy addition.

 ## How to Add New Levels

 Adding new levels is very easy if you use the 4 types of blocks implemented in the code.